Sign In

 • Facial hair.
 Anything that falls on the face is the responsibility of makeup, sideburns, beards or stubble can all be created using false hair or makeup technique.

 • Contact lenses.
-The makeup designer will have these made for production from specialist contact lens makers.
+The makeup designer will have these made for the production from specialist contact lens makers.

-Don’t expect to be working with the principal cast but if the department gets busy you can be asked to work in the crowd room, and for that, you will need your makeup bag!
-You will also be expected to do the majority of the PA style work, such as making the teas and coffees, loading the washing machine, and pitching in when necessary.
+Makeup trainee positions can be found on feature films, high-end TV dramas, commercials and music videos, as long as the makeup supervisor has the budget, they will try and make space for a trainee or two.
+To be a makeup trainee you will need to have completed a makeup course and have a small amount of experience under your belt, senior members of the team will expect you to bring a basic kit with you on your first day.
+You shan’t be working with the principal cast, but if the department gets busy you can be asked to work in the crowd room, and for that, you will need your kit!
+You will also be expected to do the majority of running work, such as making the tea’s and coffees, loading the washing machine and pitching in when necessary.
 You are there to learn, so take notes, be observant and ask questions at the appropriate time.

-On low/micro-budget films, short films, student films, digital content, and fashion (catwalk and photography) new entrants may also find work as makeup assistants.
+On low budget films, short films, student films, digital content, and fashion (catwalk and photography) new entrants may find work as makeup assistants.
 You will be called upon to work with the extra talent while assisting the MUAs and performing duties consistent with your level of experience.
-Working as an assistant will require you to use common sense, your organizational abilities and display a level of diligence consistent with the rest of the department.
+You will also be expected to style hair, once again this is all budgetary and dependent on your experience to date.
+Working as a trainee and assistant will require you to use common sense, your organisational abilities and display a level of diligence consistent with the rest of the department.

 WHAT ARE THE OTHER ROLES IN THE MAKEUP DEPARTMENT?

-Makeup designer: Hired in pre-production the makeup designer will break down the script and takes some time to get to know the characters.
+• Makeup designer: Hired in pre-production the makeup designer will break down the script and takes some time to get to know the characters.
 If the film is set in an explicit decade, they will research the period and the type of makeup used.
-Art, Costume and Makeup Departments all have a degree of crossover and are required to implement a shared vision when it comes to style, color and texture.
+Art, Costume and Makeup Departments all have a degree of crossover and are required to implement a shared vision when it comes to style, colour and texture.
 The makeup designer collaborates closely with these departments to complete the overall look for a character.
-While the production designer will have a color scheme and textures they would like the Costume Department to incorporate, the costume designer may wish to discuss how the look of the character is reflected in their makeup.
+While the production designer will have a colour schemes and textures they would like the Costume Department to incorporate, the costume designer may wish to discuss how the look of the character is reflected in their makeup.
 As well as being a skilled makeup artist, the designer will be a skilled negotiator and collaborator.

-Makeup supervisor: Working closely with the makeup designer as their right-hand man/woman.
-The makeup supervisor takes responsibility for the budget, hiring of staff, schedule, ordering consumables and products, and running the department from an administrative point of view.
+• Makeup supervisor: Working closely with the makeup designer as their right-hand man/woman.
+The makeup supervisor takes responsibility for budget, hiring of staff, schedule, ordering consumables and products, and running the department from an administrative point of view.

-Makeup artist(s): MUAs will be working under the direction of the designer, being thoroughly briefed and prepped before hitting the makeup room/trailer on the first day of shooting.
+• Makeup artist(s): MUAs will be working under the direction of the designer, being thoroughly briefed and prepped before hitting the makeup room/trailer on the first day of shooting.
 MUAs will also be working on set, accompanying the actor they have been assigned to or dealing with the extra talent.

-Personal makeup artists: Often high profile actors and actresses will have a longstanding relationship with a makeup artist, who understands not only their makeup requirements but the process the actor goes through when working on a film.
+• Personal makeup artists: Often high profile actors and actresses will have a longstanding relationship with a makeup artist, who understands not only their makeup requirements but the process the actor goes through when working on a film.
 Actors spend their careers having people fuss over their faces; working with one dedicated MUA can be a preferred option.

-Depending on the production, specialist makeup artists are brought in such as:
+Dependant on the production, specialist makeup artists are brought in such as:

-Wig and hair specialist/stylists (if there isn’t a separate department).
-If you're not working on a big-budget feature, you are going to be styling hair.
+• Wig and hair specialist/stylists (if there isn’t a separate department).
+If you're not working on a big budget feature, you are going to be styling hair.
 If working on a period drama, the designer may decide to bring in a hair specialist to work with the wigs.

-‘Daily’ MUAs are brought in for crowd scenes or days with a tight shooting schedule.
+• ‘Daily’ MUAs are brought in for crowd scenes or days with a tight shooting schedule.
 They usually bring their own kit and will either be allocated a workstation in the makeup room or be working out in the holding area.

 WHAT IS THE CAREER PATH IF I WANT TO WORK IN THE MAKEUP DEPARTMENT?